tundish/blathnaid/blathnaid/book/chapters.rst

 He raised his finger in the air dramatically, and wagged it at Jack.
 “Try to train that.
 It can be cultivated, can spontaneity.”

-There was a clatter as the Trivet fell to the floor and rolled back against Jack's foot.
+There was a clatter as the Trivet fell to the floor and rolled back against Jack’s foot.
 Krol had fallen asleep.

 Sinking
 -------